tucaz/linux-hardening/README.md

  - TARGET
  - SOURCE

- You want to create a new profile for each source folder you plan to backup.
+ You will want to create a new profile for each source folder you plan to backup.

+ For a step by step guide see [R37].

 # References